trmccormick/php-docker/README.md

 docker exec -it web /bin/bash

 ## Viewing your page
 on your host open your browser connect to localhost:8080.
 There are already index.php with the a hello world example.
 Also if you run test.php it will show you your php info on the server.
+Opening db.php will test yoour database connectivity with the MYSQL container.